“I will not be defined by Parkinson’s.”

 I’ve attempted to answer the ‘who am I to me?’ question many times and a person with Parkinson’s or Parkie never even crack the top ten on my list.
 I am many things in this life before I am a Parkie!

 I have come to terms with this question in many ways and in other ways I’m still a work in progress.
 I am gaining a clearer understanding of who I am and where Parkinson’s fits into the mosaic of my life.
 To illustrate my point, I know my use of the word ‘Parkie’ might bother some; therefore, I use it meaningfully.
 You see, I am much more than a term.
 I simply use it to indicate that I’m in the club.

 Having wrestled with the concept of contentment, having taken the time to clearly see who I am and having made peace with these ideas as best I can, I am now ready to accept the limits placed on my life by Parkinson’s.
 For it does indeed impose limits.

 Fatigue, mild cognitive impairment, slowness and so many other symptoms impact my life on a daily basis and set boundaries to what I can and cannot do.
 This is my reality.
 And it is a reality that I can accept and thrive in because I have weighed the whole of my life and have discovered that I am so much more than a person with Parkinson’s.
 There is so much that I can still do and be so I can accept all that it means to be a Parkie and still find joy in life and so many reasons to smile.

 These thoughts have been taken from my book Perseverance: the seven skills you need to survive, thrive and accomplish more than you ever imagined.
 Perseverance, it is more than ‘just don’t give up’.
 It is a set of positive, practical skills that can be learned.

 Live Your Best!

-Find more inspiration from Tim Hague by reading his book titled Perseverance, the seven skills you need to survive, thrive, and accomplish more than you ever imagined.
-Click the book for purchase information.
+Read more inspiration from Tim Hague by purchasing his book, Perseverance: the seven skills you need to survive, thrive and accomplish more than you ever imagined.
+Click the link below to purchase.